2005 ABA All-Star Game

+The Game

 The winning West team was led by Lou Kelly, a UNLV who graduate scored 32 points in the All-Star game and was named the game MVP, Daryl Dorsey from Indiana who added 26 points and Todd Day with 25.

 The best player for the Eats teams was Randy Gill who performed for 27 points, 15 rebounds and 10 assists.
 Antwain Barbour and Willie Shaw with 25 and 23 points respectively, also shone for the East All-Stars.